The first Home of the newly weds John-Lewis Moilliet and Amelia Keir.

 The house contained a room of considerable interest called "The Sibyls Room".
 This had a Jacobean chimneypiece with paired columns above and below and, above the oak panelling, insert paintings representing 13 sibyls and 18 prophets.

 This was the third incident of fire at the mansion in 2 years and apparently Mr. Monson had at least one similar experience in another rented mansion a few years later.
 He also faced murder charges as a result of a drowning in a Scottish Loch.
-What remains today is the chapel of the house - now used as a barn.
+What remains today is the chapel of the house that was modernized and developed into a holiday let. www.facebook.com/Cheyney-Park

 Abbotsleigh was the home in Malvern where James Keir Moilliet brought his family after leaving Cheney Court.